mahlonsmith/ruby-mdbx/README.md

 ## Contributing

-You can check out the current development source with Mercurial via its [home repo](https://code.martini.nu/ruby-mdbx), or with Git at its [project mirror](https://gitlab.com/mahlon/ruby-mdbx).
+You can check out the current development source with Fossil via its [home repo](https://code.martini.nu/fossil/ruby-mdbx), or with Git at its [project mirror](https://gitlab.com/mahlon/ruby-mdbx).

 After checking out the source, run: